egulsoylu/image-ais-fusion/README.md

 [![PWC](https://img.shields.io/badge/%F0%9F%93%8E%20arXiv-Paper-red)](https://arxiv.org/abs/2312.05270)

-This is the repository for *[Image and AIS Data Fusion Technique for Maritime Computer Vision Applications](https://openaccess.thecvf.com/content/WACV2024W/MaCVi/html/Gulsoylu_Image_and_AIS_Data_Fusion_Technique_for_Maritime_Computer_Vision_WACVW_2024_paper.html)*
+This repository contains the resources for the paper titled "*[Image and AIS Data Fusion Technique for Maritime Computer Vision Applications](https://openaccess.thecvf.com/content/WACV2024W/MaCVi/html/Gulsoylu_Image_and_AIS_Data_Fusion_Technique_for_Maritime_Computer_Vision_WACVW_2024_paper.html)*" presented at 2nd Workshop on Maritime Computer Vision (MaCVi) at WACV 2024.

+<h2>Dataset</h2>
-The dataset cannot be shared as the approval from the institution is pending.
-Alternatively, you can check this similar and [publicly available dataset](https://fabianholst.github.io/BONK-pose/).
-BONK-pose dataset provides 2D bounding boxes for object detection, AIS messages, and also 3D bounding boxes for vessel 6D pose estimation.
+The AIS data used in this study cannot be shared publicly as the approval from the institution is still pending.
+However, the images and the 2D bounding box annotations are available for [download here](https://cloud.uni-hamburg.de/public.php/dav/files/iDaLktet82Ld5rb/?accept=zip).

+<h2>Alternative Dataset</h2>
+If you are looking for a similar and publicly available dataset, you can check out the [BONK-pose](https://fabianholst.github.io/BONK-pose/) dataset.
+The BONK-pose dataset provides:
+- 3D bounding boxes for vessel 6D pose estimation
+- Related AIS data
+- 2D bounding boxes for ship detection